prealms1993/Perilous-Realms-1993/README.md

 data files ("make tran").

-Once that is made there is a script "GenObjs.sh" that will run the 'tran' program and renegenerate the files.
-Note that the script is written for cygwin and will require minor edits for linux or netbsd.
+Once that is made there is a script "GenObjs.sh" that will run the 'tran' program and generate the files.
+Note that the GenObjs.sh script is written for cygwin and may require minor edits for linux or netbsd.

 Changes from original source code
 Beyond the required modifications to port to Linux/cygwin,